-Tryout and Player Evaluation Opportunities: Tryouts are open to ALL players, regardless of your immediate interest in playing soccer at the select/premier-level.
-Tryouts are a great opportunity to work on your skills, learn a bit more about select-level play, and receive feedback from coaches on each player's areas of strength and areas of development.
+Tryout and Player Evaluation Opportunities: Tryouts are open to ALL players, regardless of your immediate interest in playing soccer at the premier-level.
+Tryouts are a great opportunity to work on your skills, learn a bit more about premier-level play, and receive feedback from coaches on each player's areas of strength and areas of development.
 There is no charge for tryouts.

 Registration: Players register for a single age group within their gender, and should attend the tryout session that corresponds with their birth year.
 Play-up requests/decisions are made on an individual basis after the conclusion of tryouts.